Peru suspends some fuel taxes to fight price surge

 The measure suspends taxes on 84 and 90 octane gasoline, gasohol and certain types of diesel until June 30, with a potential extension until December, the government said in a statement.

 Spiking fuel prices have caused widespread protests by Peruvian truckers and farmers.
-The government has been taking measures to mitigate rising fuel prices, including subsidies that it says have already prevented a rise of 3 soles (81 U.S. cents) per gallon in the price of diesel and a hike of 5 soles ($1.36) in the price of 10-kg gas cylinders.
+The government has been taking measures to mitigate rising fuel prices, including subsidies that it says have already prevented a rise of 3 soles ($0.81) per gallon in the price of diesel and a hike of 5 soles ($1.36) in the price of 10-kg gas cylinders.

 Oscar Graham, the country's economy minister, told Reuters on Friday that the biggest threat to Peru's economy is the prolongation of the Russia-Ukraine conflict.